g-poulos/usv_simulation/README.md

 + `mesh`: the part of the vehicle to calculate the table
 + `num_of_angles`: number of angles around the vehicle for which the algorithm will calculate force/torque information.
-More angles equal greater accuracy and more time to calculate
+More angles generate tables with greater accuracy but need more time to calculate
 + `num_of_threads`: number of threads used for the operation

 ### 3. Model SDF
-After the tables have been created the plugins can be used by adding the following code to the model SDF.
+After the tables have been created the plugins can be used by adding the following lines to the model SDF.

 ```html